-This means through-buses will be able to run between the northern and southern suburbs for the first time, and we can look at opportunities for routing buses in ways that weren't considered in the 2012 proposals.
+This means through buses will run between the northern and southern suburbs for the first time, and we can look at opportunities for routing buses in ways that weren't considered in the 2012 proposals.

-The revised Wellington City Bus Network proposes that:
+The revised Wellington City bus network proposes that:

-- The longest core bus routes, which go from one side of Wellington to the other, run on the most reliable bus corridors proposed by the Spine Study - Buses operating on the most congested bus corridors (Taranaki Street and Willis/Victoria Streets), where opportunities for bus priority are more limited, are not routed across town.
+- > The longest core bus routes, which go from one side of Wellington to the other, run on the most reliable bus corridors proposed by the Spine Study - > Buses operating on the most congested bus corridors (Taranaki Street and Willis/Victoria Streets), where opportunities for bus priority are more limited, are not routed across town.